agbuenoch/cybersecurity-home-lab/README.md

-# cybersecurity-home-lab: Kali Linux & Ubuntu Server on VMware Workstation Pro.
+# cybersecurity-home-lab

 ## Check out the following screenshot folders to follow the sequential steps.
 - kali-linux-installation-screenshots
 - ubuntu-server-installation-screenshots

+## Kali Linux & Ubuntu Server on VMware Workstation Pro.
 This project documents the step-by-step process of setting up a **cybersecurity home lab** using **VMware Workstation Pro**, with a detailed guide on downloading and installing Kali-Linux "pre-built image", Ubuntu server "installer image" and VMware Workstation Pro virtualisation tool.
 With these tools, you can simulate attacks using the Kali Linux VM and perform log analysis and monitoring on the Ubuntu server.

 > This lab supports my learning journey into cyber defence, SOC operations, and blue team security analysis.